teuk/mediabot_v3/docs/HAILO_3.5.md

 The provider may reorder fragments and add short connective words to make the draft coherent.
 It must retain the draft's subject and explicit meaning;
 the local validator also refuses changed numbers and reversed negation.
+MB793 retains the old MegaHAL output moulinette's `sa va` → `ça va`, first-person `je susi` → `je suis`, and `,.` → `.` corrections for French replies only.
+These are small local fixes, not a dictionary or a substitute for the provider's spelling and coherence work.
+A correction that would exceed the IRC byte budget is skipped.

 ## Channel brain storage